BasilSiddiqui/Bisection-method/README.md

-Here’s a **README** file for your GitHub repository for the **Bisection Method** function.
-Feel free to customize it further if needed!

----

 # Bisection Method

 The **Bisection Method** is a numerical technique used for finding the root of a continuous function.
 This repository provides an implementation of the **Bisection Method** to approximate the root of a function `f(x) = 0` within a specified interval `[a, b]` and a given number of iterations `N`.